-Dog Coronavirus |Overview of Coronavirus in dogs
+Dog Coronavirus | Overview of Coronavirus in Dogs.

 The instant reaction that any person passes after hearing the phrase “Dog Coronavirus” is Can dogs get covid?

 Well, this topic requires discussion of its own.
 Let’s skip extraneous details regarding dogs and covid for now.
-Wrapping it up in a few words, health care professionals have spotted some cases of dogs get covid in the last few months.
+Wrapping it up in a few words, healthcare professionals have spotted some cases of dogs getting covid in the last few months.
 However, researchers haven’t found any intricate shreds of evidence supporting the transmission of Covid from dogs to humans; along with this, the symptoms of covid in dogs were not that severe.
 So, you don’t need to worry as your dog’s chances of catching Covid are barely minimum, and till now, there is nothing considerably serious spotted in Covid dogs.

 However, long before this pandemic boom!
-Dogs used to get coronavirus infection, and still, they do!
+Dogs used to get coronavirus infections, and still, they do!
 But we are talking about canine Coronavirus.
 Unlike human COVID, which causes respiratory tract infection, this Coronavirus is responsible for intestine infection in dogs.
 There is no need to get confused!
 This blog will simplify the term Dog coronavirus for you.
 We will try to explain coronavirus symptoms in dogs and the canine coronavirus treatment.

 So, what really is Canine Coronavirus?

 Canine coronavirus (CCV) disease is an infectious condition that is very common in dogs.
 It was first diagnosed in the year 1971 among guard dogs in Germany.
 The virus is named Coronavirus due to its ringed shaped structure with projections that give the appearance of a coronet.
 The virus is responsible for the infection that affects the small intestine and the lymph nodes of dogs.
 Instead of mature dogs, this virus mainly affects young dogs.
 If not treated on time, it can be deadly too.